CRaiden23/Basic-Unix-Shell/README.md

     Responsible for the implementation of redirection and creating a new path variable.
     Unfortunately I was unable to due so without causing errors that would make the shell unusable.
     I commented out the code to prevent this.

-Program Description:
-    Basic Shell with built in functions, myhistory, cd, exit, and path.
-    Shell also supports up to two pipes, redirects and any combination of the two.
-    Includes bonus "chprompt" command!
-NOW IN COLOR!

 To Compile:
 "make"